yanniknelson/AH-Computing-Project/README.md

       30pts:
         These constitute the top layer.
     There will be 11 aliens on each row.
-    There will also be a bonus point 'mother ship' that will occationaly travel across the top of the screen, above all the aliens this will be worth 100pts.
+    There will also be a bonus point 'mother ship' that will occasionally travel across the top of the screen, above all the aliens this will be worth 100pts.
       Bombs:
         There will be 2 types of projectile, bolt (fast) and arrow (slow).